benpedroscott/interactive_scipts/README.md

 # interactive_scipts
-I made this create links to JavaScript files to reference in web sites for class I TA for.
+I made this to create links to JavaScript files that are referenced in websites for class I TA for.